btmorr/leifdb/README.md

 This is an attempt to create a clustered K-V store application that implements [Raft] for consistency, in Go, based on the explanation of Raft from [The Secret Lives of Data] and the [short Raft paper].
 If/when I get it working for the simplest case (leader accepts GET and POST requests to a specified path to read and write data respectively), then I'll think about other features, such as full OpenAPI support, something other than K-V, a dashboard, etc.

+Contributions are welcome!
+Check out the [Contributing Guide] for more info on how to make feature requests, subtmit bug reports, or create pull requests.

 ## Build and run

 Currently, the server is a single node that stores a single value.